-The driver processed that are captured through DSTrace are the processes that occur on the Identity Manager engine.
+The driver processes that are captured through DSTrace are the processes that occur on the Identity Manager engine.
 If you use the Remote Loader, you need to capture a trace on the Remote Loader at the same time as you are capturing the trace on the Identity Manager engine.

-The following methods helps you capture and save Identity Manager processes through DSTrace on different OS platforms.
+The following methods help you capture and save Identity Manager processes through DSTrace on different OS platforms.

-15.3.1 Windows
+17.3.1 Windows

-- 1 Open the Control Panel > NDS Services > dstrace.dlm, then click Start. - A window opens named NDS Server Trace Utility. - 2 Select Edit > Options, then click Clear All. - This clears all of the default flags. - 3 Select DirXML and DirXML Drivers. - 4 Click OK. - 5 Select File > New. - 6 Specify the filename and location of where you want the DSTrace information saved, then click Open. - 7 Wait for the event to occur. - 8 Select File > Close. - This stops the information from being written to the log file. - 9 Open the file in a text editor and search for the event or the object you modified.
+- 1 Open the Control Panel > NDS Services > dstrace.dlm, then click Start.

+- 2 In the NDS Server Trace Utility window, select Edit > Options, then click Clear All.
+This clears all of the default flags.

+- 3 Select DirXML and DirXML Drivers.

+- 4 Click OK.

+- 5 Select File > New.

+- 6 Specify the filename and location of where you want the DSTrace information saved, then click Open.

+- 7 Wait for the event to occur.

+- 8 Select File > Close.

+This stops the information from being written to the log file.

+9 Open the file in a text editor and search for the event or the object you modified.

-15.3.2 UNIX
+17.3.2 UNIX

-- 1 Enter ndstrace to start the ndstrace utility.

-- 2 Enter set ndstrace=nodebug
+- 1 Enter ndstrace to start the ndstrace utility. - 2 Enter set ndstrace=nodebug

-- Turns off all trace flags currently set.
+This turns off all trace flags currently set.

-- 3 Enter set ndstrace on
+3 Enter set ndstrace on

-- Displays trace messages to the console.
+This displays trace messages to the console.

-- 4 Enter set ndstrace file on
+4 Enter set ndstrace file on

-- Captures trace messages to the file ndstrace.log the directory where eDirectory is installed.
+This captures trace messages to the file ndstrace.log in the directory where eDirectory is installed.
 By default it is /var/nds.

-- 5 Enter set ndstrace=+dxml
+5 Enter set ndstrace=+dxml

-- Displays the Identity Manager events.
+This displays the Identity Manager events.

-- 6 Enter set ndstrace=+dvrs
+6 Enter set ndstrace=+dvrs

-Displays the Identity Manager driver events.
+This displays the Identity Manager driver events.

 - 7 Wait for the event to occur.

 - 8 Enter set ndstrace file off

 This stops the logging of information to the file.

-- 9 Enter exit to quit the ndstrace utility.
+- 9 Enter exit to guit the ndstrace utility.

 - 10 Open the file in a text editor.
 Search for the event or the object that was modified.

-15.3.3 iMonitor
+17.3.3 iMonitor

 iMonitor allows you to get DSTrace information from a web browser.
 It does not matter where Identity Manager is running.
-These are the files that run iMonitor:
+The following files run iMonitor:

-- NDSIMON.DLM Runs on Windows. - ndsimonitor Runs on UNIX. - 1 Access iMonitor from http://server_ip:8008/nds.
-Port 8008 is the default port. - 2 Enter a username and password with administrative rights, then click Login. - 3 Select Trace Configuration on the left side. - 4 Click Clear All. - 5 Select DirXML and DirXML Drivers. - 6 Click Trace On. - 7 Select Trace History on the left side. - 8 Click the document with the Modification Time of Current to see a live trace. - 9 Change the Refresh Interval if you want to see information more often. - 10 Select Trace Configuration on the left side, then click Trace Off to turn the tracing off. - 11 You can view the trace history by selecting Trace History.
+- ◆ NDSIMON.DLM Runs on Windows - ndsimonitor Runs on UNIX - 1 Access iMonitor from http://server_ip:8008/nds. - Port 8008 is the default port. - 2 Enter a username and password with administrative rights, then click Login. - 3 Select Trace Configuration on the left side. - 4 Click Clear All. - 5 Select DirXML and DirXML Drivers. - 6 Click Trace On. - 7 Select Trace History on the left side. - 8 Click the document with the Modification Time of Current to see a live trace. - 9 Change the Refresh Interval if you want to see information more often. - 10 Select Trace Configuration on the left side, then click Trace Off to turn the tracing off. - 11 You can view the trace history by selecting Trace History.
 The files are distinguished by their time stamps.